rsnapshot/rsnapshot/README.md

 the disk space required.

-It is written entirely in perl with no module dependencies, and has been tested with versions 5.12.0 through 5.24.3.
+It is written entirely in perl with no module dependencies, and has been tested with versions 5.12.0 upwards.
 It should work on any reasonably modern UNIX compatible OS.
 It has been tested successfully on the following operating systems: